eclipse-archived/ceylon-lang.org/documentation/1.3/tour/dynamic.md

 can run `npm publish` from the module's directory in the output module repository.

+For publishing scoped packages, use the same syntax as for importing scoped packages e.g. `npm:"myscope":"ceylon-example"`.

 ## There's more ...

 Well, no, actually, we've finished the tour!
 Of course, there's